 3. The “Purest White Sand” Category

-Runner Up: Hyams Beach, Jervis Bay, Australia Holds the Guinness World Record for the whitest sand.
+Runner Up: Hyams Beach, Jervis Bay, New South Wales, Australia Holds a Guinness World Record for the whitest sand.
+Far more accessible than Whitehaven — a 2.5-hour drive south of Sydney — and genuinely extraordinary in its whiteness and fine texture.

 4. The “Dramatic Black Sand” Category